meatball1982/Latex_template_pap_Chinese/README.md

 to generate the main.pdf

-It has been test on MacOs ans Ubuntu 18.04 with texlive 2015
+It has been test on MacOs and Ubuntu 18.04 with texlive 2015

 # logs